mineralres/tesla/README.md

 ```
 or

-create new file in .cache/pass.txt, firstl line is your email, second line is your password
+create new file in .cache/pass.txt(first line is email, second line is password)
 then
 ```
 ./target/release/maind